Are Leaders Born or Made?

 In the new era of genomics, researchers have begun to explore specific genetic markers involved in genetic influences on leadership.
 The current research by Prof. Li Wendong, Assistant Professor from the Department of Management at The Chinese University of Hong Kong (CUHK) Business School looks at an age-old question: Are leaders born or made? and reveals distinctive pathways linking a dopamine transporter gene to leadership role occupancy.

-Conducted by Prof. Li and his collaborators at National Singapore University and Arizona State University, the research examines how a dopamine transporter gene, DAT1, is involved in genetic influences on leadership role occupancy, or the extent to which people hold leadership roles, formally or informally.
+Conducted by Prof. Li and his collaborators at National University of Singapore and Arizona State University, the research examines how a dopamine transporter gene, DAT1, is involved in genetic influences on leadership role occupancy, or the extent to which people hold leadership roles, formally or informally.

 DAT1 Gene and Its Influence on Us

 Initially, researchers used twin studies to address this question.
 Few studies have examined which specific DNA markers are related to leadership.

 The DAT1 gene, which is the focus on his study, represents a specific genetic marker related to human dopamine systems which play a pivotal role in modulating human behaviors, such as motivation, self-regulation, and reward systems.
 According to the study, these functions have been found to play important roles in shaping leadership among us.